DebJamA/Internship-py-1-1/README.md

 Scaling dynos... done, now running web at 1:Basic
 ```

-10. Visit the app at this URL or use code
+10. Visit the app at URL or use CLI
 `% heroku open`